EgosOwn/gosmartkeyboard/tools/RawCapture.md

 This tool captures keyboard input from /dev/input/eventX and pipes it to the fifo accordingly.

-An escape sequence of QKEYBOARD (QWERTY) will exit the program, but this can be changed via a command line argument.
+An escape sequence of `qkeyboard` (QWERTY) will exit the program, but this can be changed via a command line argument.

 ## Why